 - The campaign provided tools and training to encourage people in recovery, their families, and allies to participate in community recovery organizations and in the national campaign, and to help them become more effective advocates.

-Key Findings: Peter D. Hart Research Associates reported these findings from two surveys (2001 and 2004) and eight focus groups (2005):
+Peter D. Hart Research Associates reported these findings from two surveys (2001 and 2004) and eight focus groups (2005):

 - People in recovery resemble the overall U.S. population in age, race, number of children at home, and prevalence of white- and blue-collar jobs.
 Men are slightly overrepresented in the recovery population versus the overall U.S. population.

 - Some 63 percent of U.S. adults surveyed said that addiction has had a great deal or some impact on their lives.

 - When someone says he or she is in recovery, most people think that person is still using drugs or alcohol.
 Thus communications that are understood within the recovery community do not work when talking to the public.